 Why a Business Management Consultant?

 Good question, even if you haven't heard the joke about the Consultant borrowing your watch so they can tell you the time.
-I promise not to answer using double-speak, arrogant jargon, acronyms, fluff instead of substance, or pablum ripped from a Harvard Business Review article.
+I promise not to answer using double-speak, jargon, acronyms, or fluff instead of substance.

 So here goes: a competent Business Management Consultant is someone who is able to quickly assess opportunities to increase growth and/or reduce costs in an organization.
 It is that simple.
 Specifically, the opportunities might include identifying if the right individuals are in the right jobs; if products/services are properly positioned in the marketplace; if there are inefficiencies in the business processes throughout the organization; how the company's costs compare to competitors.

 "Found opportunities" run the gamut from product design, raw material sourcing, location of manufacturing, forecasting, organizational structure (and the people in it), inventory practices, quality issues, manufacturing (and vendor) capacity, distribution, inefficient ("but it has always been done this way") processes, order fulfillment, and duplication of efforts.